Alasdair-Munday/icons-discipleship/src/icons/icon-1-the-cross.md

 But what do you see as you look at this image?

 As you talk with Jesus what is He teaching you?

+Are there particular Bible verses that you find helpful in the light of this image, or is there a part of the scriptures that further illuminates this icon?